What’s in This Article

 What are common scams to watch out for?

-Watch out for the “mustard scam” (someone spills something on you to distract you while an accomplice steals your bag) and rigged taxi meters.
+Watch out for the “mustard scam” — someone spills something on you while an accomplice steals your bag.
+Rigged taxi meters are another risk.
 Always verify the license plate before entering a vehicle.